You are here

 Search results

 ... act through ignorance, mistake or accident.
-You may consider evidence of the defendant's words, acts, or omissions, along with all the other evidence, in deciding whether the defendant acted knowingly.
-Due care means ...
+You may consider evidence of the defendant’s words, acts, or omissions, along with all the other evidence, in deciding whether the defendant acted knowingly.
+Comment ...

 8. 1.1 Duty of Jury

-... it will be your duty to weigh and to evaluate all the evidence received in the case and, in that process, to decide the facts. ... the law or not.
-You must decide the case solely on the evidence and the law before you. ...
+... it will be your duty to weigh and to evaluate all the evidence received in the case and, in that process, to decide the facts.
+To the ... with the law or not.
+You must decide the case solely on the evidence and the law before you.
+Perform these duties fairly and ...

 Pages